 Public consultation: Responsible state behaviour in cyberspace in the context of international security at the United Nations

-The Department of Foreign Affairs and Trade (DFAT) is calling for submissions to inform Australia's engagement in two United Nations (UN) processes on responsible state behaviour in cyberspace.
+The Department of Foreign Affairs and Trade (DFAT) is consulting to inform Australia's engagement in two United Nations (UN) processes on responsible state behaviour in cyberspace.

 In December 2018, the United National General Assembly (UNGA) established two processes: an inaugural Open Ended Working Group on developments in the field of information and telecommunications in the context of international security (OEWG) (A/Res/73/27 [PDF]); and, a sixth Group of Governmental Experts on advancing responsible state behaviour in cyberspace in the context of international security (GGE) (A/Res/73/266 [PDF]).